osterbergmarcus/task-manager/README.md

 * `node server/server.js` to run the server on port 3000
 * Open your browser on [http://localhost:3000](http://localhost:3000)

-## Use your own FireBase reference
+## Use your own Firebase reference

-Change value of FIREBASE in redux/constants
+Change value of FIREBASE in redux/constants.js

 ## Roadmap